 8 words you need to know to survive The Hunger Games

-Whether your arena is a jungle, a desert, or a ticking time bomb, here are eight pieces of essential vocabulary you need to know in order to survive the Games.
+Whether your arena is a jungle, a desert, or a ticking time bomb, here are eight Hunger Games words you need to know in order to survive.
 Don’t forget, knowing these definitions could save your life, and may the odds be ever in your favour!

 It all starts here, so look sharp!
 The reaping is where two tributes, one girl and one boy, are selected to represent their district in the Games.